6 Ways to Create Interest and Buzz for Your Membership Launch

 But how do you ensure that your launch is a success?

 Whilst having a large existing audience can certainly help, it’s by no means essential.
-We started the Member Site Academy with less than 500 people on our email list!
+We started the Membership Academy with less than 500 people on our email list!

 The key to a successful launch is in fact the amount of interest and buzz that you generate.
 It stands to reason that the more people who see what you’re offering, the greater the number that will buy.